TUDelft-books/Finite-Elements-in-CEG/book/advanced_topics/layopt/key_concepts.md

 **Adaptive member adding scheme**

 The adaptive member adding scheme is used to reduce the computation time.
 It is possible to initially only use a reduced set of members to solve the problem.
 Remaining members are added until an additional constraint is satisfied.
 Watch out that you don't remove too many members from the initial set.
-If the initial set cannot form a senseble truss to carry the load the code breaks.
+If the initial set cannot form a sensible truss to carry the load the algorithm fails.
 This happens for example if you don't include any diagonal members.

-Altough the implementation of the adaptive member adding scheme is quite simple in the examples, the theory is a bit more complicated.
-In the main function of the ``trussopt.py`` the ``stopViolation`` function checks if the summed maximum virtual strain $\epsilon_{i}$ of member $i$ is smaller than 1.
+To implementat the adaptive member adding scheme, the main function of the ``trussopt.py`` the ``stopViolation`` function checks if the summed maximum virtual strain $\epsilon_{i}$ of member $i$ is smaller than 1.
 The potential member that most violates this constraint is added to the member set.
 This member adding process continues untill no more violations are detected.
 The derivation of this constraint can be found in the paper $^1$ and results in:

 $$
 \epsilon_{i} = \sum_{k=1}^{P} \frac{max (\sigma^+\bold{B}^T_{i}\bold{u}^k_{i})}{l_{i}} \le 1,\\